Philharmonie Austin and Philharmonie Austin Chamber Players are comprised of many of the country’s finest period performance players.

 Horn

-Sadie Glass
+Sadie Glad

 Trumpet